atornity/bevy_event_entities/README.md

 # Events as entities blabla

-`bevy_events_as_entities` is a proof of concept alternative to the built in event system in bevy, each event is an entity which can have one or more components which make up an event.
+`bevy_events_as_entities` is a simple alternative to the built in event system in bevy, each event is an entity which can have one or more components which make up an event.

 ## How is this different from the built in system?

-All events are stored in the same `Events` (not to be confused with bevy::ecs::event::Event) resource which means the ordering of events are predictable even if they are of different types.
+All events are stored in the same `Events` (not to be confused with `bevy::ecs::event::Event`) resource which means the ordering of events are predictable even if they are of different types.

 Events are entities so you can add arbitrary component to events.